KilledByAPixel/1Keys/README.md

 # [LIVE DEMO - 1k Version](https://killedbyapixel.github.io/1Keys/index.min.html)
 # [POSTMORTEM - Code Explanation](https://frankforce.com/?p=7617)

-# 🎹🎷🎻
+# 🎹🎷🎻∿

 This tiny three instrument piano supports play with both keyboard and mouse!

 ## Features

-- Three different instrument sounds
+- Four different instrument sounds
 - Keyboard and mouse support
 - Multiple notes can be played independently
 - Notes can be held for any length of time